+Goal 1: To be an effective support to community volunteer organizations in conserving, restoring and protecting wild Atlantic salmon and its habitat.

-- To enhance cooperation and partnerships between governments, First Nations, community volunteer groups and others in the interests of conserving, restoring and protecting wild Atlantic salmon and its habitat. - To be an effective source of funding for community volunteer organizations in conserving, restoring and protecting wild Atlantic salmon and its habitat at the watershed level. - To ensure effective use of and accountability for funds made available for wild Atlantic salmon conservation initiatives at the watershed level.
+Goal 2: To enhance cooperation and partnership among governments, Aboriginal organizations, community volunteer groups and others in the interests of conserving, restoring and protecting wild Atlantic salmon and its habitat.

+Goal 3: To promote and improve conservation planning and management at the watershed level as the basis for ensuring effective use of and accountability for funds made available for wild Atlantic salmon conservation initiatives.

+Goal 4: To improve public awareness, education, and research respecting the conservation of wild Atlantic salmon and salmon habitat.